hd-o/hd-o/README.md

 ### 👋 Hey there!

-More about me at [hadriandeoliveira.com](https://hadriandeoliveira.com)
+There's more about me at [hadriandeoliveira.com](https://hadriandeoliveira.com)